shangqideng/OTIAS/README.md

 # OTIAS
-pytorch version for OTIAS（AAAI 2025）
+Pytorch version for OTIAS（AAAI 2025）\
 The code will be released soon